-Considering the importance of using sharp razors, properly preparing your face/facial hair and using the right method/strokes, the type of shaving cream you use and how you lather it may seem a bit inconsequential.
+Considering the importance of using sharp razors, properly preparing your facial hair, using the right method/strokes, the type of shaving cream to use, how to use shaving soap, and how you lather it, may seem a bit inconsequential.

 Advantages of Using Shaving Soap

-Although we’ve already mentioned it many times, the benefits of wet shaving cannot be stressed enough, as it definitely leads to a closer shave with much less irritation.
+Although we’ve already mentioned it many times, the benefits of wet shaving with soap cannot be stressed enough, as it leads to a closer shave with much less irritation.

-Shaving soaps on the other hand are usually made from mostly natural ingredients that work to nourish, hydrate and protect the face, while also typically providing better lubrication to allow the razor blade to gently glide over your skin.
+Shaving soaps on the other hand are usually made from mostly natural ingredients that work to nourish, hydrate, and protect the face, whilst providing better lubrication to allow the razor blade to gently glide over your skin.

 Again, this isn’t a problem with shaving soaps though, as you can easily find them in a huge range of more pleasing scents (woody, citrus, spicy, musky, etc.).

 A Quick Note on Scent Selection

 However, if you do wear cologne, it’s best to go with the lightest scent possible, or better still, with an unscented soap—otherwise you risk the smell of the soap and that of the cologne mixing together into something much less pleasant.

 How to Use Shaving Soap: Choosing Your Method

-When it comes to deciding which method to use, it will usually depend on the quality of your shaving brush, how much time you’re willing to spend and the specific shaving soap being used.
+When it comes to deciding which method to use, it will usually depend on the quality of your shaving brush, how much time you’re willing to spend, and the specific shaving soap being used.

 Preparing the Soap and Shaving Brush

-The amount of time the soap needs to soak will vary from product to product, but in most cases it won’t hurt to let it sit for 10-15 minutes.
+The amount of time the soap needs to soak will vary from product to product, but in most cases, it won’t hurt to let it sit for 10-15 minutes.

 For most horse or boar hair brushes, as well as lower quality badger hair, you’ll probably want to soak the brush for at least a few minutes (or however long you’re soaking the soap for).

 Lathering It Up

 In general, there are two basic schools of thought—one that calls for minimal water and one that calls for lots of water (and results in a much creamier, richer lather).

 When you’re ready to start building the lather, first remove the excess water from the brush by giving it a quick light, shake.